remi/her/README.md

 [{ "id" : 1, "name" : "Tobias Fünke" }]
 ```

 However, you can define your own parsing method, using a response middleware.
 The middleware is expected to set `env[:body]` to a hash with three keys: `data`, `errors` and `metadata`.
 The following code enables parsing JSON data and treating the result as first-level properties.
-Using the `parse_middleware` key, we then replace the default parser.
+Using the builder block, we then replace the default parser.

 ```ruby
 class MyCustomParser < Faraday::Response::Middleware